 Look at options within the company that could work as an alternative.
 Even in a company that is laying people off, there can be options.
 Career ladders needn’t be vertical, and with a bit of research, you might find a sideways move with more career potential.
 Some companies also offer pension options, shares and other benefits in place of a cash increase.

-The other question to ask yourself is.
-Does your employer want to keep you?
+The other question to ask yourself is: does your employer want to keep you?
 It is crucial that you are prepared for the answer to this to be no. Having your CV up to date and looking at available jobs in your area should always be part of your research.
 There is no harm in applying for similar positions that pay more or speaking to a recruiter for advice.

 Tom Devaney set up CareerWise Recruitment in 1999 and has 12 years’ experience in specialist recruitment having recruited for major multinational companies in Ireland.